 Now imagine a small car having trouble fitting down a street, and then imagine that you are also walking down that same street at the same time.
 There is not much room.
 Which leads to the first rule of safety in the Azores:

 By mosey, I mean walking around sloppily, wandering from side to side, staggering here and there, and basically not paying attention to what you are doing.
 If you do this at the wrong place at the wrong time, you will get smoked by or, worse, slowly smeared against an ancient rock wall by a car.
 Kids are the worst, because the path they take when moving looks like a stock market chart - a random walk and totally unpredictable.
 If you don’t want them ending up as a hood ornament, or a greasy stain on somebody’s front door, then get them to walk in a straight line, or tie a leash to them, whichever best fits your parenting technique.

 2. Pay attention

 People here drive fast, and they are exceptionally good drivers, but man, do they fly down the roads in those tiny cars.
-You simply have to pay attention to what’s going on when you are walking near a street, or even walking out of somebody’s house.
-Many of the narrow streets have no sidewalks, so you can take one step out of your aunt’s door and WHACK, you creamed by a car.
-You will notice that when people park, they always fold in the side mirrors on their car to avoid them being knocked off.
+You simply must pay attention to what’s going on when you are walking near a street, or even walking out of somebody’s house.
+Many of the narrow streets have no sidewalks, so you can take one step out of your aunt’s door and WHACK, you are creamed by a car.
+You will notice that when people park, they always fold in the side mirrors on their cars to avoid them being knocked off.
 Don’t be a side mirror.